KaihuaTang/Kinetics-Data-Preprocessing/README.md

 pip install moviepy
 ```

-Then, you can use the resize_video.py to resize all the videos within the given folder by following command:
+Then, you can use the [resize_video.py](https://github.com/KaihuaTang/Kinetics-Data-Preprocessing/blob/main/resize_video.py) to resize all the videos within the given folder by following command:

 ```
 python resize_video.py --size 256 --path YOUR_VIDEO_CONTAINER
 ```

-IMPORTANT!
-Note that the resize_video.py will replace the original mp4 files.
-If you want to keep the original files, please make copys before resizing videos.
+**IMPORTANT!
+Note that the *resize_video.py* will replace the original mp4 files.
+If you want to keep the original files, please make copys before resizing.**

 ## Prepare the csv annotation files